-By always being focused, we remind ourselves of why we exist and where we do.
-We never compromise come from.
+By always being focused, we remind ourselves of why we exist and where we come from.
 And our focus will always be simplifying people's personal finances.
-We're not a trading platform for the initiated for companies.
+We're not a trading platform for the initiated and we don't offer services for companies.
 We are Northmill and we are fully dedicated to creating the absolute best products based on customer needs.